 Tie a knot at one end of the lacing to stop the beads from sliding off, and then show your child how to poke the beads onto the lacing.

 Once N got the hang of it, we extended this by stringing all beads of one color or one object.
 We also made a Fall Necklace line, which was completely scrapped before it ever made its way to the runway.
+See this site for a good example.
+This is how it works.
 After our trip to Mexico this summer, N got really into sea turtles.
 So, for two days she would ONLY string sea turtles and fish on the lacing, regardless of my gentle prompts.
 Now there’s a kid who knows her mind!